June K. Berg and Redeemer Lutheran Church - 50 Years!

 He will see June as one of the volunteers when the church provided periodic food and assistance to the Marie Sandvik Mission in downtown Minneapolis.

 God will see June serving as a Girl Scout Leader for the Redeemer sponsored Girl Scout Troop.
 God will also see June respond when the Church needed a volunteer to teach third grade Sunday school.
 He will see June volunteer for “Meals on Wheels.”
 He will see her perform in the church “Bell Choir” and he will find June serving on the Redeemer Church Board.
 He will note that she also found the time to be active in the Church “Ruth” and later “Rebecca” Circles and took her turn in hosting meetings in our home.
+June frequently served as chairperson for the circles.
 God will see June serving as a kitchen volunteer at Redeemer.
 June even participated as a model in a special "Fashion Show" at one of the gatherings of the ladies at Redeemer.
 June was always ready and willing to try or do anything to assist the ladies at her favorite church!

 God will both see and hear Dean Eberhardt as he tells how June was paired with him as an evangelism team to call on the church members and visitors.
 This was the time of Dr. Kennedy’s “Evangelism Explosion” program promoted by Redeemer.
 He will hear Dean describe June: